U.S. DEPARTMENT OF STATE

 Authorizing legislation, type and year of funding:

-The source of funding is FY2019 Public Diplomacy Funding.
+Funding authority rests in the Smith-Mundt Act or the Fulbright-Hays Act.
+The source of funding is FY2024 Public Diplomacy Funding.

 B. FEDERAL AWARD INFORMATION